Infinity-Webapp/Infinity/README.md

    - Socket.io

 * Homepage
+   - HTML
+   - tailwind.css
-   - HTML, tailwind.css, custom css for customisation in tailwind
+   - custom css for customisation in tailwind
 * Secondary Pages
+   - ejs
+   - tailwind.css
-   - ejs, tailwind.css, custom css for customisation in tailwind
+   - custom css for customisation in tailwind
+   - JS in required pages.

 * Media files
    - divided in 3 types
      - icons
      - images
-     -videos
+     - videos

 # The environment variables file is not included in the repository.
 You must create a .env file in the root directory and add your secret key to it :